Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Analysis of paths and distances

 is a coset path of length $\ell-1$ from~$u$ to itself.
 Otherwise,

 is a coset path of length $\ell-2$ from~$u$ to itself.
 In both cases, such a coset path cannot exist according to the induction hypothesis. \end{proof}

 The proof of Lemma~\ref{le:cyclicZipper} shows that a short cyclic path cannot exist in a sufficiently acyclic graph because it would collapse onto itself.
-With this lemma at our disposal, it is easy to show that two short coset paths that both start at some vertex~$w$ and both end at a vertex~$v$ would collapse in a similar fashion.
+The zipper lemma follows easily from this.

 \begin{lemma}[Zipper lemma] Let~$G$ be a $2n$-acyclic \ca graph, $v,u\in G$, and

 be two coset paths from~$v$ to~$u$ of length up to~$n$.
 Then \begin{enumerate} \item $[v]_{\beta_1\cap \alpha_1}\cap[t_2]_{\alpha_1\cap\alpha_2}\neq\emptyset$ \; or \; $[v]_{\alpha_1\cap\beta_1} \cap [r_2]_{\beta_1\cap \beta_2} \neq\emptyset$; \item $[u]_{\beta_k \cap \alpha_{\ell}} \cap [t_{\ell}]_{\alpha_\ell\cap\alpha_{\ell-1}} \neq\emptyset$ \; or \; $[u]_{\alpha_\ell\cap \beta_k}\cap[r_{k}]_{\beta_k\cap \beta_{k-1}}\neq\emptyset$.